-You can access free legal information and guidance from the Legal Services Commission by phoning 1300 366 424.
+You can access free legal information and guidance from the Legal Services Commission by phoning 1300 366 424 or speak to your union representative.

-More information is on the ReturnToWorkSA PLANE website.
+More information is on the ReturnToWorkSA PARENTAL RETURNS AND ADDRESS OF THE PROPERTY OF THE

 Who conducts a permanent impairment assessment?